 If leather is exposed to moisture, wipe down the leather products and allow them to dry naturally.
+Prolonged exposure may allow for water penetration at stitched seams, requiring more time for the product to fully dry.
 Do not attempt to accelerate the drying process by using heat.
 Heating the leather will remove the natural oils and cause it to dry out and crack.
 Whenever possible, take steps to protect the leather from exposure to moisture.

-NOTICE: The leather used on INDIAN motorcycles is an all-natural product; exposure to moisture will result in structural changes to the material, causing permanent damage.
+The leather used on INDIAN motorcycles is an all-natural product; exposure to moisture will result in structural changes to the material, causing permanent damage.
 Regular usage of INDIAN MOTORCYCLE Leather Care Dressing will help prevent this type of damage.